Sangeet01/ganga2D_v0/README.md

 ---

 License
+---
-   This project is licensed under the MIT License.
-See the  file for details.
+   Ganga2D is licensed under the Apache License 2.0.
+See the (LICENSE) file for details.

 ----